dsc-courses/practice.dsc80.com/problems/fa22-final/fa22-final-q01.md

 # BEGIN PROB

-In the next five questions, assume you have access to a dataframe named `pts`, shown below:
+In the next five questions, assume you have access to a DataFrame named `pts`, shown below:

 <center><img src='../assets/images/fa22-final/pts.png' width=30%></center>